Can We Make Vulnerable Images?

 Sure, vulnerability happens in relation to images, but it happens to bodies, and it happens to minds.
 However vulnerable its content, an image itself can never be vulnerable.
 There is no image that does not partake of its image-nature beyond what it represents.
 No content can smash its form or change the way we look.
 (I mean both “look like” and “look at.”)

 I did this for a while a few years ago, made and shared vulnerable images of myself.
-Out of horniness, loneliness … Did I offer vulnerability freely in an attempt to forge a kind of connection?
+Out of hornyness, loneliness … Did I offer vulnerability freely in an attempt to forge a kind of connection?
 Or did I flatten my body to a screen aesthetic to convert its vulnerability into something else?

 An image consumes itself, however radically it’s presented.
-Image-based platforms consume the body and wordbased platforms consume the mind.
+Image-based platforms consume the body and word-based platforms consume the mind.
 A trade-off is key with the self-as-pivot, as a fungible capitalist subject.
 Non-fungibility is for the rich.
 Visual gestures of vulnerability are often too risky for the truly vulnerable.
 Like the future, vulnerability is “not very evenly distributed yet.”
 For everyone else, one body can very well replace any other, and exchangeability is an image goal.
-If fashion lets us tag ourselves, there are also naked hierarchies of flesh – photoshopped, posed, smoothed over, an expectation as much embedded in reading an image as in making it.
+If fashion lets us tag ourselves, there are also naked hierarchies of flesh – photo-shopped, posed, smoothed over, an expectation as much embedded in reading an image as in making it.
 Individuality is less valuable than looking “like” an image.
 And if its value is not realized in cash, you can expose yourself for the exposure, a word that sometimes takes the place of money in artistic communities.

 My body, separated from its image, became currency.
 Was this a Cartesian gesture that also smashed that duality?
 To be flesh and image both simultaneously and separately, creating a subject of capitalism that puts their own vulnerability to work – vulnerable and exploitative, worker and boss?